-Proving the existence of this phase transition, and in particular the existence of the non-coexisting phase, has proved to be difficult, however.
+Proving the existence of this phase transition, and in particular the existence of the noncoexisting phase, has proved to be difficult, however.
 Both through duality and by considering the corresponding 'interface model' (as explained in [SS08]), noncoexistence can be shown to be equivalent to the extinction of a branching-annihilating particle system, where single particles give birth to two offspring at once, and pairs of particles annihilate each other, with certain rates.
 Such systems are parity-preserving (i.e. even/oddness of the initial number of particles is conserved), so extinction needs to be interpreted as starting from even initial states, since odd systems can never die out completely.
 These systems are similar to the cooperative branching-coalescent in the sense that single particles cannot die and hence extinction relies on the recurrence of one-dimensional random walk.
-It seems that in the extinction regime, these systems effectively behave like a small perturbation of annihilating random walks without branching.
-In particular, it seems likely that their density and survival probability (started from an even number of particles) decay like $t^{-1/2}$ , just as for the cooperative branching-coalescent (Theorem 4).
+In fact, it seems likely that in the extinction regime, the density and survival probability (started from an even number of particles) of these systems decays like $t^{-1/2}$, just as for the cooperative branching-coalescent (Theorem 4).

 Contrary to the cooperative branching-coalescent, however, none of these statements are proven.
 This is mainly due to two difficulties.
-First, these parity-preserving branching-annihilating particle systems are not monotone, so the usual coupling arguments fail and in general one does not even know if increasing the branching rate makes survival more likely (although this is certainly what one sees in all simulations).
+First, these parity-preserving branchingannihilating particle systems are not monotone, so the usual coupling arguments fail and in general one does not even know if increasing the branching rate makes survival more likely (although this is certainly what one sees in all simulations).
 Second, in a parity-preserving branching-annihilating particle system, single particles can still branch, even though most of the particles created in such branchings are believed to be quickly lost again due to annihilation.
 This is related to the problem of (strong) interface tightness for the rebellious voter model, which has recently been shown to imply noncoexistence [Swa13] (although it remains an open problem to show either occurs).

-Using the results of our present paper, we can describe a simple variation of a one-dimensional voter model in which rare types have an advantage and for which the existence of a phase transition between noncoexistence and coexistence can be proved:
+Using the results of our present paper, we can describe a simple variation of a onedimensional voter model in which rare types have an advantage and for which the existence of a phase transition between noncoexistence and coexistence can be proved:

 Consider a one-dimensional, nearest neighbor multitype voter model in which initially each site has a different type.
 We assume the usual voter model dynamics, i.e., the type of each site is updated with rate one, at which event it is replaced by the type found on either side immediately to the left of right of it, with equal probabilities.
-In addition, with rate $\lambda$ , we assume that each singleton, i.e. each site that is occupied by a type that occurs nowhere else, gives birth to a completely new type which is placed on one of its neighboring sites, with equal probabilities.
+In addition, with rate λ , we assume that each singleton, i.e. each site that is occupied by a type that occurs nowhere else, gives birth to a completely new type which is placed on one of its neighboring sites, with equal probabilities.
 Let $Y_t(i)$ denote the type of site i at time t in this model.
-Then a little thinking convinces one that defines a cooperative branching-coalescent with cooperative branching rate $\lambda$ , started in the fully occupied state.
-Note that $\eta_t^{\mathbb{Z}}$ is the set of interfaces of $Y_t$ , i.e., boundaries where different types meet.
-Now Theorem 3 (a) together with (4) show that $Y_t$ tends in law to a constant configuration for $\lambda < \lambda_c$ but to an invariant law in which different types coexist for $\lambda > \lambda_c$ .
+Then a little thinking convinces one that defines a cooperative branching-coalescent with cooperative branching rate λ , started in the fully occupied state.
+Note that $\eta_t^{\mathbb{Z}}$ is the set of interfaces of Y_t , i.e., boundaries where different types meet.
+Now Theorem 3 (a) together with (1.4) show that Y_t tends in law to a constant configuration for $\lambda < \lambda_c$ but to an invariant law in which different types coexist for $\lambda > \lambda_c$.

-(10) $$\eta_t^{\mathbb{Z}} := \{ i \in \mathbb{Z} : Y_t(i) \neq Y_t(i+1) \} \quad (t \ge 0)$$
+$$\eta_t^{\mathbb{Z}} := \{ i \in \mathbb{Z} : Y_t(i) \neq Y_t(i+1) \} \quad (t \ge 0)$$ (1.10)